pastordesoles/Bloody-Nose-api/README.md

 ## Endpoints

 - (POST) /users/register -> Must create a new user with an encrypted password.
+Body -> Its body must return an user object with the following properties: id, username and email.

 ## Project Status